Anderson – Beechmont Imaging (MRI): – 463 Ohio Pike, Suite 101, Cincinnati, OH 45255 – (513) 688-3055

-Beacon Orthopaedics offers a full range of imaging services at the Summit Woods, Beacon West, Northern Kentucky, and Montgomery locations.
+Beacon Orthopaedics offers a full range of imaging services at convenient locations across Greater Cincinnati.
 Imaging services include MRI and X-Ray.
 Imaging services at our Wilmington location are provided by Clinton Memorial Hospital.

 Our friendly and capable staff in conjunction with our state of the art imaging facility will provide a comfortable MRI imaging experience for a broad spectrum of individual patient needs.
 From our closed scanner to our wide bore scanner, the MRI services at Beacon are designed to accommodate our entire patient population.